RPI-DATA/submitty/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/RPI-DATA/submitty/master)

-The gopher Grader directory has 3 notebooks.
+The `gopher` directory has 3 notebooks which can be tested.
 There are three questions in each notebook.

 The score should be:
 - 0/3 for the file `lab_0_3.ipynb'